 Learn More About Applied Behavior Analysis Therapy

-If a family member has been diagnosed with autism, it can be frustrating not to know the exact causes.
+If a family member has been diagnosed with autism, it can be frustrating not to know what causes autism.
 However, that doesn’t mean autistic people can’t get the help and support they need.

 When it comes to treatment options, early intervention is the best path to success for autistic children.
 Evaluate your child for signs of autism early and always attend important checkups.
 Communicate any signs you see to your doctor so they can determine if a full evaluation is necessary.